Do you know what mica powder is?

 Building Countertops With MDF

-1. Cut the MDF to fit the cabinets.
+1. Cut the MDF to fit your cabinets

-7. Choose your desired mica powder colors and mix them with epoxy resin.
+6. Mix desired mica powder colors with epoxy resin

 Transforming Your Existing Countertops